tinhutins/kubespray/README.md

 ```

 ## Add nodes into cluster
+To add a new node to the cluster:
 ```bash
     ansible-playbook -i inventory/tino-prod/inventory.ini scale.yml --limit="k8s-worker-2"  --ask-vault-pass
 ```

 ## Remove nodes from cluster
+To remove a node from the cluster:
 ```bash
     ansible-playbook -i inventory/tino-prod/inventory.ini remove-node.yml -e node="k8s-worker-2"--ask-vault-pass
 ```